potatogod3000/file-safe/README.md

 # file-safe
-A clone of Google Drive written in Angular 20 and .NET Core 8
+A clone of Google Drive written in ReactJs and .NET Core 8